 Here’s a delicious way to get more veggies on the table and change-up your usual salad – a kale salad featuring roast beets and cauliflower florets, chopped fennel and crunchy toasted pumpkin seeds.
-Add a little feta cheese if you like dairy or skip if you eat paleo.
+Add a little feta cheese if you like dairy or skip.
+Avocado is good too.
 Finish with a tangy vinaigrette.
 This serves 2 as an entree salad or 4 as a side salad.

 Keyword beets, Brussels Sprouts, Vegetables, Lemon, Thmye, cauliflower, kale